dot27/temporal-tessellation/README.md

 Before going further please watch this:
 [ICCV 2017 spotlight](https://www.youtube.com/watch?v=XPcvNxhoh58)

+This method has won the Large Scale Movie Description and Understanding Challenge at ECCV 2016.

 ## Dependencies

 This code is written in python.
 To use it you will need: